CavaliereDavid/UI-Menu-PowerShell/README.md

 3. Added a try catch block as a scriptblock
 4. Added validation method in order to improve readability and avoid redundancy in folder-utils.
 5. Updated the Copy-Folder and Create-File to create any file type.
+6. Verified functionalities for all the file functions
+7. Added admin privileges when the script is run